The Photographers Mind And The Creative Soul

 Be organized, be on time and dress appropriately.
 The only thing you’ll then need to do is to remain open to any possibilities that the day and the light may present.

-The above photo was made in the grounds of a beautiful public park in Salzburg, Austria.
+The photos in this post were made in the grounds of a beautiful public park in Salzburg, Austria.
 It’s a lovely space, filled with pools and fountains, where green is very much the dominant color.

-The bright yellow of the building and its reflection in the above image provided both color contrast and a more positive feel than is present in many of the other photos from this location.
+The bright yellow of the building and its reflection in the above image provided both color contrast and a more positive feel than is present in many of the other photos I made at this location.
 I think that proves that the mood and, ultimately, the success of your photo is determined by the following:

 - the light you’re photographing under